Los Angeles Hit and Run Attorney

 Have you been arrested for a hit and run in Los Angeles?
 If so, it is important to contact an experienced Los Angeles hit and run attorney as soon as you can.
 The consequences of a hit and run can be serious and even include time in jail.
 Hiring an attorney to defend you will increase your chances of achieving a positive outcome in your case.

-Contact the Law Office of Ambrosio E. Rodriguez today to schedule a free consultation.
+Contact The Rodriguez Law Group today to schedule a free consultation.
 When you meet, Mr. Rodriguez will review the facts of your case, determine which defenses may be most appropriate, and answer the many questions you likely have.